code-star/rxjs-101/presentation/reveal.md

 Link the two observables to merge a Pokémon Observable with a Pokémon Moves Observable.

 Hint; not all types have moves, and you only need (should have) 1 subscribe.

----

-### Exercise #11

-This exercise is in Angular on Stackblitz.

-We have an application that uses a BehaviorSubject, and keeps local state of some values; but maintains a stream like it was coming from a server.

-Refactor it so it doesn't need a BehaviorSubject, works the exact same and in turn make it simpler.